 We’re living in a moment of deep and compounding crises.
+During this spasmodic chapter in America’s history, millions of Americans face grave physical, mental, social, and economic challenges.
 It is a time when people across the globe are sharing the same uncertainty, fear and pain.
-In a very divided US, the restrictions on social life have helped people see and value our human connections and interdependence.
-We must not lose that feeling.
+In a starkly divided US, the restrictions on social life have both illuminated injustice and helped people see and value our human connections and interdependence.

 Like other important times in our history, we’re seeing our society in greater detail and under more pressing scrutiny than ever before.
 The cracks that existed for decades in our healthcare system, economy and social fabric are now being laid bare.

 #WeavingCommunity responds to this moment of crisis by inviting honest conversation, authentic human connection and meaningful civic action.
 It strives to turn this moment of shared pain into a moment of shared possibility.

 Seeing the cracks clearly can create the space for the light to come in – and that can give us what we need most in this time: healing and hope.
 The campaign’s goal is to ensure that we do not go back to the divided, self-centered and lonely culture that has given us rising deaths of despair, gridlocked politics and hateful rhetoric and deeds.
 The goal is to ensure the pandemic drives us together, rather than apart.

 The initiative is called #WeavingCommunity because community doesn’t just happen.
 We only feel part of a community when we have a shared story or identity.
 That link might be as simple as sharing a place, with its streets, parks and stores, or it might be sharing a history, a culture, values, dreams or experiences.
 For a community to feel like home, we have to build relationships and work together.

 We use “weaving” as an image of how individual people, like threads, come together to create a strong fabric that connects and sustains us all.
 We took the term from author and columnist David Brooks, who often writes about Weavers - people creating deep relationships in their communities.